Sara Carles Johns: Biography

 In 1939, her painting Madonna and Cloisters was exhibited in the 134th annual exhibition of paintings and sculpture at PAFA, under the name Sara Carles John (sic).
 Other artists represented included Isabel Bishop, Marsden Hartley, Reginald Marsh, Thomas Benton and Max Weber.

 In order to support herself and her two children, Johns turned to fashion illustration.
 She studied graphic design at Parsons School of Design at The New School.
 There she met Alexey Brodovitch, the art director for Harper's Bazaar from 1934-1958, who was a class critic at Parsons from 1937-1938.
 Brodovitch began to commission work from her for Harper's Bazaar.
 Soon becoming a favorite of Brodovitch, she produced several covers as well as numerous spreads for the magazine over the next 20 years.
 She signed her work "SJohns".
 Johns also illustrated for Best & Co., Henri Bendel, Bergdorf Goodman, and through the Margaret Macy Advertising Agency, for several private clothing companies.
 At that time, many fashion illustrators became identified with certain brands; just as Rene Gruau's work was linked to Dior perfume or Crescendoe gloves, Johns' work was associated with Pringle of Scotland.

 As a fashion illustrator, Johns became known for the use of collage, opaque gouache and a highly stylized approach.
 She specialized in a technique of fluid, Matisse-like drawings done in black wax pencil and overlaid with a collage effect of photographed fabrics or clear colored acetate.
 She drew from models, Lisa Fonssagrives, Judy Johnstone, Jackson Pollock's wife, Lee Krasner, and her daughter, Adrian.
 She would draw a series of sketches and, choosing the best one, would put it on a light box and trace over it, to further refine it.

 Johns was a critic in fashion illustration at Parsons for the years 1944-45 and 1947-48.
 In 1948 she won the annual Fashion and Style Award from the Art Directors Club of New York for a cover illustration for Harper's Bazaar.
-Rosemary Torre, retired professor of fashion illustration at the Fashion Institute of Technology (FIT) wrote of Johns' work at Harper's Bazaar: "The artist Sara Johns brightened its pages for two decades with her concise, crisp, highly sophisticated drawings".
+Rosemary Torre, retired professor of fashion illustration at the Fashion Institute of Technology (FIT) wrote of Johns' work at Harper's Bazaar: "The artist Sara Johns brightened its pages for two decades with her concise, crisp, highly sophisticated drawings"..
 Johns' work is included in the Frances Neady Collection of original fashion illustrations at FIT.

-Johns continued to illustrate and paint into the 1960s and died in August 1965 in New York City.
+Johns continued to illustrate and paint into the 1960s and died on August 21, 1965 in New York City.
 Her painting, In White was exhibited at PAFA in the 1996 show To Be Modern: American Encounters with Cezanne and Company.